GrantS2S/website/content/help/guides/console-users.md

     - /documentation/getting-started/manage-users/
 ---

-This solution is to guide you through managing your S2S console users, [this link](/documentation/getting-started/manage-users/) is a break down of the different types of users that can be applied.
+This solution is to guide you through creating and editing Stock2Shop Console users.

+## What are console users?
+Console users are specific users that have the ability to interact with the information inside the Stock2Shop client's console.
+Console users have the ability to add and edit information and manage the syncing of product data should their be any issues that arise.

 ## Adding a new user
 Follow the below steps to adding a new user

 - Sign into your S2S console - [Click Here](https://console.stock2shop.com/) to sign in